mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ### Train on private dataset

-While we now begin encrypted training on model parameters that are already "half-way there" and hence can be expected to require fewer epochs, another benefit of transfer learning, as mentioned above, is that recognition of subcomponents tend to happen in the lower layers of the network and may in some cases be use as-is.
-As a result, we now freeze the parameters of the lower layers and focus training efforts to the upper layers instead.
+While we now begin encrypted training on model parameters that are already "half-way there" and hence can be expected to require fewer epochs, another benefit of transfer learning, as mentioned above, is that recognition of subcomponents tend to happen in the lower layers of the network and may in some cases be used as-is.
+As a result, we now freeze the parameters of the feature layers and focus training efforts exclusively on the classification layers.

 ```python
 for layer in feature_layers: